 Active Manuka Honey

-The MGO rating is on a different scale than UMF.
-So a MGO rating of 100 is equivalent to a UMF rating of 10+.
-And note that some companies may state a rating, like 16+, but if you cannot find any statement saying that it is tested, graded and certified by a lab to have that rating, don’t buy it.
+And note that some companies may state a rating on their label simply 16+, but if you cannot find any statement saying that it is tested, graded and certified by a lab to have that rating, don’t buy it.
 Just cause they stick it on the label, doesn’t mean it’s true.

 I’m not a real big honey fan, especially not taking a big spoonful of it and sometimes it was inconvenient to always have the honey with me before eating a meal, especially when traveling.
 The honey is a little expensive as well since it is made only in New Zealand from Manuka bush flowers which only flower 2-6 weeks annually.
 So I started to look for other alternatives.
 Here is a study from the Journal of the Royal Society of Medicine with results of manuka honey killing H. pylori bacteria.
 There have been numerous others since then.

 Mastic Gum is a resinous exudate obtained from the stem and the main leaves of the mastic shrub (Pistacia lentiscus) found in Greece.
 Research shows that it inhibits growth of H. pylori and acts as antibiotic.
 This became my best choice for treatment, based on supporting scientific research and for ease of use.